ISTESRMNCR/CODE-CAMP-2020/content/finalist/Team/THANSR/index.md

 Application_Type: "Web Development"
 ---

-Hey !
-We are Team THANSR.We are here to compete.We love to code and believe in unique creations.
+We are here to compete.We love to code and believe in unique creations.We came up here with some innovative ideas for a good social cause.

 ---